 Interviews

-Punknews editor Em Moore caught up with Aki to talk about the album, her creative process, taking inspiration from queer literature and Japanese mythology, and so much more.
+Punknews editor Em Moore caught up with Jer Hunter to talk about the new album, recording with a full band, pushing back against moral apathy, the importance of compassion, and so much more.
 Read the interview below!

-This interview between Em Moore and Aki McCullough took place in January 2025 via Zoom.
-This is a transcription of their conversation and has been lightly edited for length and clarity.
+This interview between Em Moore and Jer Hunter took place on September 11, 2025 via Zoom.
+What follows is a transcription of their conversation that has been lightly edited for length and clarity.

 Read more